Speaker-adaptive neural vocoders for parametric speech synthesis systems: Introduction

 \section{Introduction}

 Waveform generation systems using WaveNet have attracted a great deal of attention in the speech signal processing community thanks to their high quality and ease of use in various applications \cite{van2016conditional, van2016wavenet}.
 In a system of this kind, the time domain speech signal is represented as a sequence of discrete symbols, and its distribution is autoregressively modeled by stacked convolutional neural networks (CNNs).
-By appropriately conditioning the acoustic features to the input, WaveNet-based systems have also been successfully adopted in a neural vocoder structure for statistical parametric speech synthesis (SPSS) systems \cite{tamamori2017speaker, hayashi2017investigation, hu2017ustc, shen2017natural, adiga2018use}.
+By appropriately conditioning the acoustic features to the input, WaveNet-based systems have also been successfully adopted in a neural vocoder structure for parametric text-to-speech (TTS) systems \cite{tamamori2017speaker, hayashi2017investigation, hu2017ustc, shen2017natural, adiga2018use}.

-To further improve the perceptual quality of the synthesized speech, more recent neural excitation vocoders (e.g. ExcitNet \cite{song2019excitnet}) take advantages of the merits from both the parametric LPC vocoder and the WaveNet structure \cite{yoshimura2018mel, juvela2018speaker, valin2018lpcnet, wang2018neural, tachibana2018investigation}.
+To further improve the perceptual quality of the synthesized speech, more recent neural excitation vocoders (e.g. ExcitNet \cite{song2019excitnet}) take advantages of the merits from both the parametric LPC vocoder and the WaveNet structure \cite{yoshimura2018mel, juvela2018speaker, hwang2018lp, valin2018lpcnet, tachibana2018investigation}.
 In this framework, an adaptive predictor is used to decouple the formant-related spectral structure from the input speech signal, and the probability distribution of its residual signal (i.e. the excitation signal) is then modeled by the WaveNet network.
-As variation in the excitation signal is only constrained by vocal cord movement, the training and generation processes become much more efficient.
-As such, SPSS systems with neural excitation vocoders reconstruct more accurate speech signals than conventional parametric or WaveNet vocoders \cite{song2019excitnet}.
+As variation in the excitation signal is only constrained by vocal cord movement, the training and generation processes become more efficient.
+As such, TTS systems with the neural excitation vocoders reconstruct more accurate speech signals than the conventional parametric or WaveNet vocoders \cite{song2019excitnet}.